arnolddevos/modular-fsm/README.md

 In the extreme, for each command type there is a similar, corresponding event type.

 In the MFSM design a notification is best defined by implementing both `Command` and `Event` for one type.
-If the command is run, the state function should return it as a notfication.
+If the command is run, the state function should return it as a notification.

 ## Testing